phpMv/ubiquity/docs/install.rst

-micro-devtools installation
+Ubiquity-devtools installation
 ===========================

 Install Composer
 ----------------
-**micro** utilizes Composer to manage its dependencies.
+**ubiquity** utilizes Composer to manage its dependencies.
 So, before using, you will need to make sure you have `Composer <http://getcomposer.org/>`_ installed on your machine.

-Install micro-devtools
+Install Ubiquity-devtools
 ----------------------
-Download the Micro-devtools installer using Composer.
+Download the Ubiquity-devtools installer using Composer.
 ::
-    composer global require "phpmv/micro-devtools=dev-master"
+    composer global require "phpmv/ubiquity-devtools=dev-master"

 Make sure to place the ``~/.composer/vendor/bin`` directory in your PATH so the **Micro** executable can be located by your system.